Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/duplicating/spin.rst

 First, create a mesh representing the profile of your object.
 If you are modeling a hollow object, it is a good idea to thicken the outline.
-(*Glass profile*) shows the profile for a wine glass we will model as a demonstration.
+Fig. Glass profile shows the profile for a wine glass we will model as a demonstration.

 Go to the *Edit mode* and select all the vertices of the Profile with :kbd:`A`.